gokulpch/amazon-eks-local-clusters-outposts/cloudformation/cluster-stack/README.md

 # CloudFormation Templates for Amazon EKS Local Clusters on AWS Outposts

+This CFN template only creates the Amazon EKS Local Clusters on AWS Outposts - Control Plane (default 3 control plane nodes)

 ## Components Created by the EKS Cluster CloudFormation Template

 This CloudFormation template creates an Amazon EKS Local cluster on AWS Outpost.
 Here's a comprehensive list of all components it creates: